 If you experienced SIRVA for an extended period of time after receiving a vaccination, you may be eligible for compensation from the federal government’s Vaccine Injury Compensation Program (VICP), which is the entity responsible for determining compensation for those who have been injured by certain vaccines.
 VICP claims may be filed on behalf of infants, children and adolescents, or by adults who experienced SIRVA.

-Hiring an Experienced Vaccine Attorney for Your Shoulder Injury Claim
+Do You Need to Hire an Attorney for Your Shoulder Injury Claim?

 You do not need a vaccine lawyer to file a claim with the Vaccine Injury Compensation Program.
 However, since this is a legal process, most people choose to have a lawyer assist them.
 Though compensation can sometimes be automatic, it is more common that the vaccine injured person has to present evidence demonstrating a causal connection between the vaccine and the injury.
 The VICP can deny compensation depending on the specific facts of each vaccine case, and the U.S. Court of Federal Claims determines which claims will be paid and how much each claimant will receive.
 It is possible that the Vaccine Injury Compensation Program will pay your vaccine lawyer’s fees and other legal costs related to your vaccine injury claim if you meet certain requirements, but the VICP will not pay the fees of petitioners representing themselves.